 As our dogs age they require specific care known as geriatric dog care.
-This is the best care you can give your older dog, is one that provides specialized (and usually preventative care) to extend the quality of your older dog's life.
-After all, you've been through thick and thin with your best pal and I'm sure you just want to keep them fit and active for as long as you can.
+This is the best care you can give your older dog, is one that provides specialized (and usually preventative care) to extend the quality of your best pal's life.
+After all, you've been through thick and thin with him, I'm sure you just want to keep him fit and active for as long as you can.

 Unfortunately they can't tell us about their aches and pains but may do so subtly, if you just know what to look for.
 A dog that is experiencing joint pain may show physical signs such as limping or stiffness, but they may also experience some of the following: